-Efficiency suggests that the unified index should be an electronic one.
-It would be more efficient to store the index information from paper documents in the electronic index rather than convert and store the index information from electronic documents in the paper index system.
-Electronic index information can be sorted and manipulated more easily and efficiently than paper index information.
+Efficiency also suggests that the unified index would be an electronic one.
+It would be more efficient to store the index information from paper documents in an electronic index than to convert and store the index information from electronic documents in a paper index system.
+Electronic index information can be sorted and managed more easily and efficiently than paper index information.
 In addition, an electronic index can be searched more quickly and without the searcher's physical presence in the recorder's office.
-However, the act does not require the single index be an electronic one.
+However, the act does not require the index chosen by the recorder to be an electronic one.

-(e) Subsection (e) relates to the conversion and storage of the actual text or information contained in paper documents into an electronic form.
+(5) Paragraphs (5) and (6) relate to the conversion and storage of the text or information contained in paper documents in an electronic form.
 It does not concern the index information that is derived from those paper documents.
-The treatment of index information is described in the prior subsection.
+The treatment of index information is described in the paragraph (4).

-"New" paper documents.
-The first sentence of this subsection relates to the conversion of paper documents received by the recorder after the implementation of an electronic recording system.
+Paragraph (5) relates to the conversion of "new" paper documents received by the recorder after the implementation of an electronic recording system.
 It does not require that such newly-received paper documents be converted and stored in an electronic form.
-It does, however, permit the recorder to make a conversion of paper documents into an electronic form and thus store them with electronic documents.
-If the paper documents are not converted into an electronic form the recorder will continue to store them and, as public documents, the recorder will continue to provide a process for accessing them.
+It does, however, permit the recorder to make a conversion of those paper documents into an electronic form and store them with electronic documents received by the recorder.
+If the paper documents are not converted into an electronic form, the recorder must continue to store them and, as public documents, the recorder must continue to provide a process for accessing them.

-If the conversion is not made, the usefulness and efficiency of the electronic recording system may be limited.
+If the recorder does not convert "new" paper documents into an electronic form, the usefulness and efficiency of the electronic recording system may be limited.
 A title examiner will have to obtain physical access to the paper document information in traditional ways.
-If electronic documents are stored electronically, he or she will have to access two different storage systems - one for paper documents and one for electronic documents.
+Since electronic documents are stored electronically, the examiner will have to access two different storage systems - one for paper documents and one for electronic documents.

-"Old" paper information.
-The second sentence of this subsection relates to the conversion of information from "old" paper documents recorded prior to the implementation of an electronic recording system.
+(6) Paragraph (6) relates to the conversion of information from "old" paper documents recorded prior to the implementation of an electronic recording system.
 As with newly-received paper documents, the act does not require the recorder to convert previously-recorded information into an electronic form.
 Such a conversion is, however, permitted under the act.

-Dealing with "old" information is more difficult than dealing with "new" documents simply because of the potentially large expenditure of time and money needed to convert a significant volume of paper information extending over many past years into the new electronic form.
-The period needed for a fully-effective conversion would probably extend over a period of forty to sixty or more years, depending on the customary period of search in the jurisdiction.
-Nevertheless, as with the situation of "new" paper documents that are not converted into electronic form, the usefulness and efficiency of the electronic recording system is limited, at least for the customary period of search.
+Dealing with "old" document information is more challenging than dealing with "new" documents simply because of the potentially large expenditure of time and money needed to convert a significant volume of paper information extending over many past years into an electronic form.
+The time period over which a fully-effective conversion would extend probably spans a period of forty to sixty or more years, depending on the customary period of search in the jurisdiction.
+Without the conversion, the usefulness and efficiency of the electronic recording system is limited, at least until the passage of a period after the adoption of the act that is equal to the customary period of search.

-(f) Subsection (f) provides that any fee or tax that is collected by the recorder may be collected through an electronic payment system.
+(7) Paragraph (7) provides that any fee or tax that is collected by the recorder may be collected through an electronic payment system.
 Without a means of paying the applicable fees and taxes electronically, the achievement of a speedy and efficient electronic recording system would not be possible.
 Although the document could be submitted electronically, the fee would have to be paid by traditional means.
 The effective completion of the recording would be delayed until that payment is received by the recorder.